jeremyButtler/find--Co-infections/README.md

   - OpenBSD (no Medaka)
   - Debian
-  - Raspberry pi 1B with a 32 bit Debian install (no Medaka)
+  - Raspberry pi 2B with a 32 bit Debian install (no Medaka)
-    - The independent install of fqGetIds did crash on this, but findCoInft ran fine.
-    - I should fix this issue at some point.

 ## Possible plans:

 1. Add in full consensus building step to version three and maybe some masking for poorly supported bases.
 The majority consensus step will remove these bases, so I am not to worried about this.
-2. Put consensus building steps in separate file, so can make it into a separate C program.
-3. Maybe multi-thread fqGetIds (in V2 was fastqGrep).
+2. Maybe multi-thread fqGetIds (in V2 was fastqGrep).
 Likely will not happen.
-4. Probably should document how to interface with the small programs I made (trimSamFile, scoreReads, and fqGetIds).
+3. Probably should document how to interface with the small programs I made (trimSamFile, scoreReads, and fqGetIds).
 May never be done.
-5. Breaking up code in findCoInft.c into smaller components, like I did for scoreReads and trimSamFile.
-This is higher on my priority list.
-6. Deal with seg fault happening when all reads are removed during the clustering or binning step.
-For now not worried about this, since the program would have finished any ways.
-So is is more of a graceful exit.
-You can catch this problem by looking at the prefix--read-counts.tsv file.

 ## Thanks: